Vehicle Inspection Requirements FAQ

 Yes.
-Dealers must assure vehicles meet all safety and emission requirements before the vehicles are sold and a copy of the safety inspection certificate must be given to the customer at the time of sale.
-Safety inspections must have been done within eleven months prior to sale; emission inspections are also valid for eleven months.
+Dealers must assure vehicles meet all inspection requirements before the vehicles are sold, and a copy of the Emissions certificate must be given to the customer at the time of sale.
+Emissions, if required, must have been done within eleven months prior to sale.

-- New Vehicles with an MSO are exempt from safety and emissions.
+- New Vehicles with an MSO are exempt from emissions.

-What do I do if my vehicle won’t pass inspections because the dealer didn’t fix a mechanical problem?
+What do I do if my vehicle won’t pass inspection because the dealer didn’t fix a mechanical problem?

-If the vehicle is titled and registered in your name, you should file a complaint with the emission officials in the county in which the vehicle was inspected, or, for safety problems, contact the Utah Highway Patrol at (801) 965-4889.
+If the vehicle is titled and registered in your name, you may file a complaint with the emission officials in the county in which the vehicle was inspected.
 These agencies will investigate the complaint.
-If it appears the dealer violated the law, MVED would be contacted, would investigate and possibly file a criminal complaint.
-However, if you are still operating the vehicle on the 45-day temporary permit (you have not yet received your license plates from the dealer), file a complaint with MVED.
+If it appears the dealer violated the law, MVED will be contacted, and will investigate and possibly file a criminal complaint.
+If you are still operating the vehicle on the 45-day temporary permit (you have not yet received your license plates from the dealer), you may file a complaint with MVED.